recoverysource/handbook/essentials/websites.rst

 .. admonition:: Recall

-    At a basic level, a website is just a [collection of web pages] with syntax and links to point to other files in the collection.
+    At a basic level, a website is just a [collection of web pages] with syntax and links that point to other files in the collection.
 The special syntax tells web browsers how a file (or “web page”) should be displayed.

 .. _css-intro: